Extensions of the universal theta divisor: Wall-crossing formula for the theta divisor

 \begin{proof}

-Since we are after the calculation of the degree of a $0$-cycle, from now on it will be enough to compute all classes \emph{modulo numerical equivalence}.
-In the calculations we will follow standard notation: we omit writing fundamental classes, we write $(a,b)$ to denote the ruling on a product, and we write $[\pt]$ for the class of a point.
+Since we are after the calculation of the degree of a $0$-cycle, for this proof we will work \emph{modulo numerical equivalence}.
+In the calculations we will follow standard notation: we omit writing fundamental classes, we write $(a,b)$ for the ruling on a product, and we write $[\pt]$ for the class of a point.

 We claim that the Todd class of $C$ equals